How To Install A Skylight

 What You’ll Need

-Luckily, installing a skylight doesn’t require any specialty tools, and you can get all the essentials at your local hardware store.
-In fact, you might already have some of these tools laying around.
+Luckily, installing skylights doesn’t require any specialty tools, and you can get all the essentials at the nearby Lowe’s or your local hardware store.
+In fact, you might already have some of these tools lying around.
 In addition to your skylight and flashing kit, you’ll also need the tools and supplies listed below.
 Depending on the scope of your project, installing the light could take between a few hours and a couple of days.

 - Safety harness